-The opportunity for institutionalized elderly to synchronize their circadian clock to the solar day by daylight is often small.
 The circadian rhythm directs the endogenous sleep hormone melatonin and the activation hormone cortisol which boosts energy and alertness in the morning.
-The amplitude of these hormones diminishes with age²,³.
+The amplitude of these hormones diminishes with age¹,².

 Among elderly, sleep related problems are common.
 Earlier bedtimes and wake-up times and frequent awakenings during sleep characterize nocturnal sleep patterns of older adults giving a more fragmented sleep with less quality.